-- During the Halifax Explosion in 1917, Vince Coleman made one of these by performing a Heroic Sacrifice.
-He was warned that a munitions ship was on fire, and instead of abandoning his post as a railway telegraph operator, he continued to send out warnings to passenger trains, saving hundreds of lives.
+Minutes before the Halifax Explosion in 1917, Vince Coleman made one of these by performing a Heroic Sacrifice.
+He was warned that a munitions ship was on fire in the nearby Narrows Strait, drifting toward shore; and instead of abandoning his post as a railway telegraph operator, he continued to send out warnings to passenger trains, saving hundreds of lives.
 He was still in the telegraph shack when the explosion occurred, and was killed instantly.

 Copied from the Real LifeHeroic Sacrifice page, this example: Following the March 11, 2011 earthquake, Miki Endo, a young Crisis Management worker in Minami Sanriku near Sendai, broadcasted a tsunami warning and was credited with saving the lives of nearly 7,000 people in her town.
 She stayed at the mic warning people to flee until the 10-meter wave crushed the building she was broadcasting from.